How to reduce plastic waste and pollution in your everyday life

 Clean up your laundry habits and go green

-Did you know that every time you wash your clothes, plastic microfibres — small plastic thread-like pieces — are released and enter the wastewater stream?
+Every time you wash your clothes, plastic microfibres—small, plastic threadlike pieces—are released and enter the wastewater stream.
 The average household in Canada and the United States releases over 500 million microfibres from laundry every year.
-Up to 99% of that is captured by wastewater treatment plants but a lot of microfibres still enter our water.
+Up to 99% of that is captured by wastewater treatment plants, but a lot of microfibres still enter our water.

 Try this: